w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 ---

 Several resources in a blockchain network are limited, for example, storage and computation.
 Transaction fees prevent individual users from consuming too many resources.
-Polkadot uses a weight-based fee model as opposed to a gas-metering model.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses a weight-based fee model as opposed to a gas-metering model.
 As such, fees are charged prior to transaction execution; once the fee is paid, nodes will execute the transaction.

 [Web3 Foundation Research](https://w3f-research.readthedocs.io/en/latest/polkadot/overview/2-token-economics.html?highlight=transaction%20fee)
 designed the Polkadot fee system with the following objectives: